Ottoman destroyer Yarhisar: First World War

-The ship continued active service in World War I. On 29 October 1914, during the Black Sea Raid, which led to the Ottoman Empire's entry into the war, she patrolled the Bosphorus Strait with Basra.
+Yarhisar continued its active service in World War I. On 29 October 1914, during the Black Sea Raid, which led to the Ottoman Empire's entry into the war, she patrolled the Bosphorus Strait with Basra.

-As of mid-February 1915, Yarhisar was placed under the command of the Çanakkale Fortified Area Command, which was under the command of Lieutenant Colonel Arif Bey, Second-in-Command of the Navy.
-On April 27, 1915, the submarine HMAS AE2 under the command of Lieutenant Colonel H.G.
-Stoker attacked the Yarhisar at Gallipoli, but when she failed to score a hit, she fled to Marmara Island.
-On 28 May, the submarine HMS E11 detected Draç and Yarhisar with its periscope at around 02:00, but did not attack because of the risk of detection due to the cloudless night and bright moonlight.
-On June 17, Samsun and Yarhisar spotted and chased the British submarine HMS E14 near the Bosphorus, but the submarine managed to escape.
-On August 7, Yarhisar, Gayret-i Vataniye and Musul departed from Istanbul and they guarded the salvage of the Peyk-i Şevket, which had been torpedoed and sunk in shallow water in Güvercinlik between Selimpaşa and Celaliye the day before by the submarines E11 and E14.
+As of mid-February 1915, Yarhisar was placed with the Çanakkale Fortified Area Command, which was commanded by of Lieutenant Colonel Arif Bey.
+On 27 April 1915, the Australian submarine HMAS AE2 under the command of Lieutenant Colonel H.G.
+Stoker attacked the Yarhisar at Gallipoli, but when she failed to score a hit, the submarine fled to the Marmara Archipelago.
+On 28 May, the British submarine HMS E11 detected Draç and Yarhisar with its periscope at around 02:00, but it did not attack because of the risk of detection due to the cloudless night and bright moonlight.
+On 17 June, Samsun and Yarhisar spotted and chased the submarine HMS E14 near the Bosphorus, but the submarine managed to escape.
+On 7 August, Yarhisar, Gayret-i Vataniye and Musul departed from Istanbul.
+They guarded the salvage of the Peyk-i Şevket, which had been torpedoed and sunk in shallow water in Güvercinlik between Selimpaşa and Celaliye the day before by the submarines E11 and E14.
 Peyk-i Şevket was refloated two days later and taken to Istanbul for repairs.
-On the morning of August 22, Yarhisar, escorted by the tug Dofen and four sailing barges, encountered E11 near Marmara Island.
-After a collision with the submarine, Yarhisar turned and sailed away, while the submarine sank the tug and a barge and took 20 crew members prisoner.
-The prisoners were later transferred to an Ottoman ship.
-On October 5, Yarhisar attacked the submarine HMS H1 at Mudanya, which sank three small sailboats and damaged the ship Edremit; H1 managed to escape under fire from the destroyer and nearby coastal batteries.
+On the morning of 22 August, Yarhisar, escorted by the tug Dofen and four sailing barges, encountered E11 near Marmara Island.
+After exchanging fire with the submarine, Yarhisar turned and sailed away while the submarine sank the Dofen and a barge, taking 20 crew members prisoner.
+The prisoners were later transferred to an Ottoman sailing vessel.
+On 5 October, Yarhisar attacked the submarine HMS H1 at Mudanya, which sank three small sailboats and crippled the ship Edremit; H1 managed to escape under fire from the destroyer and nearby coastal batteries.

-On November 6, 1915, E11, which started its third and last sortie in the Sea of Marmara, torpedoed Yarhisar which was sailing between Tuzla and Yalova at 12:30 on December 3, 1915.
+On 3 December 1915, E11, which had started its third and last sortie in the Sea of Marmara on 6 November, torpedoed Yarhisar while she was sailing between Tuzla and Yalova at 12:30.
 The torpedo hit the destroyer's aft boiler room and it subsequently exploded, splitting the ship in two and sinking it.
 Seven officers and 33 enlisted men from the crew of Yarhisar were killed.
 E11 surfaced and took the surviving Ottoman crew aboard it.
 The submarine rescued 3 officers, 42 enlisted men and 3 German privates, after which the crew was transferred to a passing sailboat and taken to Heybeliada.